iamHrithikRaj/gip/README.md

 - Use `gip commit -c` to add structured context when it matters
 - The extra context is optional—only add it when you want

-**For LLMs (Automatic Context):**
+**For LLMs (Workflow Integration):**
-- Gip can generate manifests automatically using AI
+- LLMs can be integrated into your workflow to generate manifests automatically
-- Context comes "for free" without manual effort
 - When conflicts occur, manifests are injected right into the conflict markers
-- LLMs can now resolve conflicts autonomously with high accuracy
+- LLMs can analyze the structured parameters and resolve conflicts autonomously with high accuracy

 **The Result:**
 Instead of merging blindly, Gip **enriches conflicts with parameters** that enable intelligent, autonomous resolution—dramatically improving LLM accuracy and eliminating unnecessary human intervention.